 Other Sources of Funding

-In cases in which the above forms of financial assistance have been exhausted, all efforts are made to place students in part-time jobs that are consistent with their particular interests and talents.
-Placements have included psychological testing positions at local psychiatric facilities and school districts and teaching assignments in nearby community colleges.
+In cases where the above forms of financial assistance have been exhausted, all efforts are made to place students in part-time jobs that align with their interests and talents.
+Placements have included psychological testing positions at local psychiatric facilities and school districts and teaching assignments at nearby community colleges.

-It should be noted that in the past all Psychology graduate students in good standing have been fully supported.
+It should be noted that in the past, all graduate students in good standing have been fully supported.